-2. The will must be signed by the testator (person who the will belongs to) OR in the their name by another under their direction and also in their presence, OR by a conservator with a court order.
+2. The will must be signed by the testator (person who the will belongs to) OR in his or her name by another under the testator's direction and also in the testator's presence, OR by a conservator with a court order.

 3. The signing of the will (or the acknowledgement of the signing by the testator) must be witnessed and signed by at least two people at the same time.
 These two people must also understand that they are signing the will of the testator.

 Note: A will may still be valid if these three things are not done, but this becomes more complicated and requires "clear and convincing evidence" to be presented before the court.